Birds, Bunnies, Wild Turkeys, Oh & People Too: Don’t Lose Sight of Community Engagement

 Moraine Farm is beautiful land and we’re excited to establish roots here.
 It is relatively easy to put our heads down and get caught up in getting the fields and our farmers-in-training ready for the growing season but losing sight of community engagement can be very counterproductive.
 I am thrilled to be able to use my service to enhance and maintain that vision for New Entry.
 As I consider my professional future, knowing I bring these valuable skills and experiences to future workplaces gives me confidence and makes me grateful for the professional development opportunities I’ve had during my service year.
 I hope to continue to center my time around engaging communities and forming meaningful, trusting relationships that build equity and justice into environmental movements.

-Marissa is serving as a Community Engagement Coordinator at New Entry for TerraCorps 2018-2019
+Marissa served as a Community Engagement Coordinator at New Entry for TerraCorps 2018-2019